christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 #### 1 Name and Title Meanings

 -   Caesar: The Egyptian name "Asar" was another name for Osiris, from which the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
+There might be a connection in this name to "Asar-Hapi" (Osiris-Apis), another name for Serapis (Osiris + Apis = Osorapis).
 -   Christ: In Greek "The Anointed One" is Chréstos/Christ.
 Christ is identical to the title Soter.
 Several historical figures were Christs/Soters.
 In Isaiah 45:1 the jews called Cyrus the Great "The Anointed One".
 Alexander the Great was also a Chréstos/Soter (Josephus.
 Antiquities, XI.
 8. Talmud, Yoma 67b).
 -   Cotys: In Thracian, "Cotys" is related to the word "kotys", a title meaning "lord".
 In the Celtic languages the word "cottos" or "cottius" means "chieftain".
 -   Izates or Izas: The Egyptian "Asar" or "Iset", another name for Osiris, is likely the root of this title.
 "Is" or "Isa" is also related to the Proto-Indo-European root "ais-", which means "lord", "ruler", or "noble".
 This root is also seen in other ancient languages, such as Sanskrit "īśa" (ईश), meaning "lord" or "god".
 Asa, Esus, Izas, Aesar are all related.